squidKid-deluxe/QTradeX-AI-Agents/README.md

 ## Algo Trading Strategies

 This repository contains a collection of algorithmic trading strategies implemented in Python, designed for use with the [QTradeX](https://github.com/squidKid-deluxe/QTradeX-Algo-Trading-SDK) platform.

+To install QTradex, visit the link above or simply `pip install qtradex`

 Each strategy leverages technical indicators to generate buy and sell signals for trading assets.
 Below is a brief description of each strategy.

 ---